-Students must apply to the Integrated Marketing Communication Committee for admission into the program.
 Students are required to earn a "C-" or better in each course in IMCO, MCOM, MGMT and MKTG.
 Keyboard proficiency is required for MCOM 241.

 The integrated marketing communication major is limited to 36 hours of MCOM and IMCO courses and 30 hours of business administration courses.
 Students who exceed these maxima will not be allowed to apply those additional hours toward the required degree program.
 An IMCO major cannot minor in business administration.